Ferries and water taxis

 If you spend more than 100 days a year on the water it may well make sense to switch to a clean, electric drive system.
 Contact us to discuss this in detail.

 Remote diagnostics and service

-Wirelessly connect the Deep Blue Hybrid system with Torqeedo specialists for remote updates and diagnostics.
+Wirelessly connect the Deep Blue system with Torqeedo specialists for remote updates and diagnostics.
 Many hardware and software issues can be efficiently addressed.
 If First Response Kit is on site, downtime is minimised.

-E-mail an expert
+E-mail an engineer